frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Tabela 1 - std::vector and std::array comparison*{: class="legend"}

 So, we can test this performance advantages, running a code using `std::array`.
-Since I am lazy, I took the same code used in Code 1 and only replaced the container in the `fibonacci_tabulation` function.
+Since I am lazy, I took the same code used in Example 4 and only replaced the container in the `fibonacci_tabulation` function.
 You can see it below:

 ```Cpp